neogeek/neogeek.github.io/_posts/2014-01-04-animating-within-canvas-using-jquery.md

 ```

 Be aware, the use of an underscore in front of each key is required as the object passed to animate is not a valid DOM object.

+With the jQuery library you can set the easing of an animation to either linear or swing.
+However, if you also include jQuery UI you will have access to 10 more types of easing (listed below).

+- easeInQuad
+- easeOutQuad
+- easeInOutQuad
+- easeInCubic
+- easeOutCubic
+- easeInOutCubic
+- easeInQuart
+- easeOutQuart
+- easeInOutQuart
+- easeInQuint
+- easeOutQuint
+- easeInOutQuint
+- easeInExpo
+- easeOutExpo
+- easeInOutExpo
+- easeInSine
+- easeOutSine
+- easeInOutSine
+- easeInCirc
+- easeOutCirc
+- easeInOutCirc
+- easeInElastic
+- easeOutElastic
+- easeInOutElastic
+- easeInBack
+- easeOutBack
+- easeInOutBack
+- easeInBounce
+- easeOutBounce
+- easeInOutBounce

+To demo how easy it is to use $.animate with canvas I put together this demo on [JSFiddle](http://jsfiddle.net/neogeek/z4VhV/).

+<iframe width="100%" height="380" src="http://jsfiddle.net/neogeek/z4VhV/embedded/result,js/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>